Photo by Chris Granger

 Hogs for the Cause

-Another popular March event is Hogs for the Cause, a meat-centric annual fundraiser for pediatric brain cancer held at the UNO Lakefront Arena.
+April starts with a popular event called Hogs for the Cause, a meat-centric annual fundraiser for pediatric brain cancer held at the UNO Lakefront Arena.
 Dozens of barbecue chefs compete in seven categories, including fan favorite, whole hog, ribs, and sauce.
 Check the event’s website for this year’s music lineup and early-bird ticket deals.

 French Quarter Fest

-Next up is the immensely popular French Quarter Fest, also free.
+Next up is the immensely popular and free French Quarter Fest.
 Held on the second weekend of April, it’s been around for almost 40 years, featuring the best the city has to offer in food and drinks, and several stages of non-stop live music.
 In the past years, you could dance in the streets of the French Quarter to Kermit Ruffins & the Barbeque Swingers, Galactic, Rebirth Brass Band, Irma Thomas, Lost Bayou Ramblers, and many more top-notch acts.
 Expect an excellent lineup this year as well.

 New Orleans Jazz & Heritage Festival